-The second part consisted of characterizing the bladder shape dynamics during loading exercices through the use of 3D geometric descriptors.
-Elongations and distortions are a well known biomechanical parameters which have been used in~\cite{rahim2013diffeomorphic} to perform a classification of subjects into two populations: healthy and pathological.
-However, shape space is a curved surface, and statistical tools derived from Euclidean geometry are not the most appropriate to deal with such clinical issues.
-For instance, the extension of intrinsic shape signature from 2D to 3D should be avoided since it is not bijective and it depends on mesh resolution (\textit{i.e.} the number of tracked points or vertices).
-In this work, the shape descriptors used in~\cite{rahim2013diffeomorphic} were first extended to three dimensional space (elongations and distortions) and we have also employed two shape descriptors involving the notion of geodesic distances for a more fine characterization of organ dynamics: the mean curvature and our proposed feature were used to identify salient and non-salient motion patterns.
+In this study, we combine parametric methods (LDDMM, for surface representation) and non-parametric methods (an Eulerian PDE approach, for surface characterization).
+The LDDMM was employed to represent the organ surfaces as 4D smooth quadrilateral meshes, empty from irregular situations such as singular vertices near the organ shape poles, as encountered in~\cite{chen2015female}.
+The idea behind was to parameterize large deformations with only representative samples of surface points encoding the major shape variability with reasonable computational costs within large datasets.
+The use of the LDDMM, employing Hamiltonian statistical mechanics, aimed at providing an hypothesis compatible with the physics of deformations.
+This helped for establishing a compact shape representation relying on structured meshes for the organ surface with fixed connectivity information.
+A set of 3D geometric descriptors was employed to extract meaningful features characterizing the bladder shape dynamics during loading exercices.
+Elongations and distortions are a well known biomechanical parameters which have been used in~\cite{rahim2013diffeomorphic} to classify subjects into pathological patients and healthy control groups.
+However, since we would like to characterize the geometry of highly curved organs, then statistical tools derived from Euclidean geometry are not the most appropriate to deal with such clinical issues.
+In addition to the extension of elongations and distortions from 2D to 3D, we have also employed two shape descriptors involving the notion of geodesic distances for a finer characterization of organ dynamics: the mean curvature and our proposed feature were used to identify salient motion patterns.

-The mean curvature motion is the most fundamental curve evolution.
-To study the temporal curvature changes, we have used the method proposed in~\cite{rusinkiewicz2004estimating}, based on a finite-differences approach for estimating curvatures on irregular triangle meshes.
+To study the temporal changes in mean curvature, we have used the method proposed in~\cite{rusinkiewicz2004estimating}, to estimate curvatures on triangle meshes.
 This required the conversion of temporal quad meshes to triangular ones and the major limitation was the dependency of the algorithm on mesh resolution and vertex neighborhood size (this algorithm is well adapted to high-resolution meshes).
-To cope with this dependency, we proposed the use of a non-parametric Eulerian PDE approach to explore the space of bounded continuous maps from shape surface into a surrounding sphere surface.
-The derived feature function satisfies the invariance conditions of Kendall's shape space~\cite{kendall1984shape} since it is capable of filtering out translation, scale and rotation.
+To cope with this dependency, we proposed the use of a fully non-parametric Eulerian PDE approach to explore the space of continuous maps from shape surface into a surrounding sphere surface.